dart-archive/stagehand/README.md

 > stagehand package-simple
 ```

-And to list all of the project templates:
+Here's how you list all of the project templates:

 ```console
 > stagehand